Most extravagant and expensive pearl necklaces of all time

 Two of these Cowdray pearls, measuring 11.52 – 12.42 mm and 11.92 -12.13 x 10.15 mm, were used to make a pair of matching earrings.
 They are set in a frame of single brilliant-cut diamonds, mounted in silver-topped gold and 8-carat yellow gold.

 A gorgeous 43.5 cm long clasp featuring a rectangular mixed-cut diamond, mounted in platinum, holds the necklace in place.
-It first went under the hammer at a Christie’s auction in the 2000s for USD 3.3 million before Sotheby’s Hong Kong sold it for USD 5.3 million in 2015.
+It first went under the hammer at a Christie’s auction in the 2000s for USD 3.3 million before Sotheby’s Hong Kong sold it for USD 5.3 million (INR 43 crore approx.) in 2015.
 Here, it earned it the title of the most expensive single-strand pearl necklace in the world.

 Duchess of Windsor pearl necklace